cardano-community/guild-operators/docs/Scripts/topologyupdater.md

 #### Examine and modify the variables within topologyUpdater.sh script

 Out of the box, the scripts might come with some assumptions, that may or may not be valid for your environment.
-One of the common changes as a SPO would be to **complete CUSTOM_PEERS section** as below to include your local relays/BP nodes, and any additional peers you'd like to be always available at minimum.
+One of the common changes as an SPO would be to **complete CUSTOM_PEERS section** as below to include your local relays/BP nodes, and any additional peers you'd like to be always available at minimum.
 Please do take time to update the variables in User Variables section in  `env` & `topologyUpdater.sh`:

 ``` bash
 ### topologyUpdater.sh